hyperledger/identus-cloud-agent/docs/decisions/20240115-Error-handling-report-problem-agent.md

 In DIDComm, an agent developed by one team is required to be adept at interpreting errors reported by an agent from a completely different team, presenting a unique challenge in this area.

-In Agent Currently  we have 3 flows Connection Issuance and Verification.
-Communication between 2 agents Agent A <-> Agent B happens in the background job in async Error occurred in the background job over didcomm Agent A is logged in Agent A logs But the Agent B is not aware of anything
+As of the time of writing, the cloud agent supports 3 DIDComm flows: `Connection`, `Issuance` and `Verification.` Each cloud agent operates a background thread that facilitates interactions between two agents.
+For each flow, the agent tracks a protocol state, and depending on this state, it triggers a DIDComm(V2) message to communicate with the other agent.
+The communication between two agents, Agent A and Agent B, occurs asynchronously in the background job.
+If an error occurs in this background job over DIDComm in Agent A, it is recorded in Agent A's logs.
+However, Agent B remains uninformed about any such errors.

 ## Decision Drivers <!-- optional -->